SAP/fundamental/README.md

 ````

 # The project
-Techne 2.0 is a design system and pattern library package.
+Fumdamental is a design system and pattern library package.
 This project packages the library for `npm` and generates the documentation as a static website.

 We rely on several core technologies.